falmatawako/falmatawako/README.md

 **Representative | January 2017 – May 2017**
 - Led meetings and engaged with school administrators and students to increase school spirit.

-### Reiman Fund 1 – Part of the University of Denver’s Endowment Fund
-- Collaboratively manage a $500K active-strategy equity portfolio overlooking stocks in multiple sectors.

 ### Hobbies
 - Soccer (Watching the Premier League and Playing)
-- Personal Finance (Stock Market, Credit Cards, etc)
+- Personal Finance (Stock Market, Credit Cards, etc.)
 - YouTube
 - Combat Sports (MMA, Boxing)
 - A little bit of Formula 1